andresgalante/minder/README.md

 Minder allows users to enroll repositories and define policy to ensure repositories and artifacts are configured consistently and securely.
 Policies can be set to alert only or auto-remediate.
-Minder provides a predefined set of rules and can also be configured to apply custom rules.

-Minder can be deployed as a Helm chart and provides a CLI tool ‘minder’.
+Minder provides a predefined set of rules and can also be configured to apply custom rule Minder can be deployed as a Helm chart and provides a CLI tool ‘minder’.
 Stacklok, the company behind Minder, also provides a free-to-use hosted version of Minder (for public repositories only).
 Minder is designed to be extensible, allowing users to integrate with their existing tooling and processes.